webmafia/fluentlog/README.md

 ## Write Behavior Modes

-FluentLog supports three write behavior modes via the `Options.WriteBehavior` setting:
+Fluentlog supports three write behavior modes via the `Options.WriteBehavior` setting:

 - **Block:**
   If the log queue is full, the log call will block until space becomes available.
 This ensures that no messages are lost but may cause delays.